codewavehub/HackPrix-Guide/README.md

 It's crucial that every member of your team completes their individual registration process.
 This ensures that all team members are officially registered for HackPrix and can participate in the event.

 ### Step 9: Join the Discord Server
-Finally, join the official HackPrix Discord server.
+Finally, join the official [CodeWave Hub Discord server](https://discord.gg/7WmdUTxV).
 This is where you'll receive important updates, announcements, and communication regarding the event.
 It's also a great place to connect with other participants, ask questions, and collaborate on projects.
 Joining of Discord server is mandatory for all the hackers/audience.

 By following these steps, you'll be well on your way to registering for HackPrix and embarking on an exciting journey filled with coding challenges, networking opportunities, and the chance to win amazing prizes.
 Good luck, and we look forward to seeing your brilliant ideas come to life at HackPrix!